sec-research-at/silentbridgelite/README.md

    - Ensure Scapy is installed correctly
    - Check if interfaces are up
    - Verify promiscuous mode is supported

+4. If autostart doesn't work:
+   - Check system logs with `journalctl -u silentbridge` (systemd) or `/var/log/syslog` (SysVinit)
+   - Verify the service is enabled with `systemctl status silentbridge` (systemd) or `service silentbridge status` (SysVinit)
+   - Ensure the script path in the service file is correct

 ## Security Considerations